 The Kazinga channel comprises of sections such as the North Kazinga in addition to the Kasenyi plains.
 It’s recognized that the plains of this channel offer breath taking view points of spotting game.
 Through embarking on a game tracking voyage, you will have a better way to see the diverse wildlife living in this area within its very pristine natural environment such as buffaloes, elephants in addition to other wild animals that live within the grassland thickets in the Northern Kazinga near to Mweya.
 However, The most convenient and favorable place to spot the lions is within the eastern section of Kasenyi plains as well as the Kasese road on which they prey on the large number of resident Uganda Kobs within that area.
 The best time to have game drives is in the mornings as well as late in the afternoons.
-It is the duty of the range guide to offer you adequate information about the wildlife within this park, help you identify some of the wildlife that you may have no noticed and above all to ensure that you have the most pleasurable times as well as memorable experience on this safari.
+It is the duty of the range guide to offer you adequate information about the wildlife within this park, help you identify some of the Uganda wildlife safaris attractions that you may have no noticed and above all to ensure that you have the most pleasurable times as well as memorable experience on this safari.

 The Boat cruise begins at the Mweya peninsula, found 20 km west of Kasese-Mbarara main road. all vehicle itinerant between Mbarara and Kasese go through Katunguru.
 There are Special hire taxis available at the Katunguru trading centre.
 These normally charge around Ush30,000 – a one way fare to Mweya Lodge.